 The Doctor of Medicine (M.D.) degree at the UNLV School of Medicine prepares a diverse student body for the delivery of patient-centered care and meaningful careers in clinical practice, research, and community service.
 The program integrates foundational science and primary care clinical experiences with community-based service learning that addresses population health and social disparities, incorporates independent research projects that contribute to the growth of scientific knowledge and community health resources, and develops strong commitments to public service and lifelong learning.
 The curriculum includes instruction in biomedical ethics, ethical decision-making, patient safety, population health, interprofessional skills, and professionalism, as well as addresses non-traditional medical needs, such as aspects of hospitality, cultural competence, bias recognition and reduction, legal, and cultural facets of medicine.

-- Apply the principles of anatomy, behavioral science, biochemistry, biostatistics, cell biology, epidemiology, genetics, immunology, microbiology, pathology, pharmacology, and physiology to determine the etiology, pathophysiology, diagnosis, treatment, and prevention of significant human disorders.
+- Apply principles of the sciences integral to medicine (biomedical, clinical, and cognate) to determine the etiology, pathophysiology, diagnosis, treatment, and prevention of significant human diseases.

-- Communicate effectively with patients, families, and other health care professionals, including in situations involving communication barriers.
+- Communicate effectively and professionally with patients, families, peers, and other healthcare personnel.

 - Correctly perform basic procedural skills with attention to patient comfort and safety.

-- Apply knowledge of wellness, nutrition, hospitality principles, pain management, and integrative medicine to patient care.
+- Apply principles of integrative medicine, wellness, hospitality, nutrition, and pain management to patient care.